Audi TT RS Review & Prices

-If you think the regular TT is a little staid and the TTS is quick, but not quite quick enough, Audi has an answer – it’s called the TT RS, and with a 395hp, five-cylinder engine it’s comfortably the most powerful version of the swanky coupe.
-It’s a rival for BMW’s smallest M car – the M2 – and the Porsche 718 Cayman S.
+If you think the regular TT is a little staid and the TTS is quick, but not quite quick enough, Audi has an answer – it’s called the TT RS, and with 395hp, it’s a rival for BMW’s smallest M car – the M2 – and the Porsche 718 Cayman S

-Unsurprisingly, it’s the all-aluminium 2.5-litre engine that dominates the experience.
-Its pops and gurgles grab your attention first – they give the Audi character that the BMW and (now four-cylinder) Porsche Cayman simply cannot match, but it’s the monstrous torque pinning you to driver’s seat that leaves a lasting impression.
+Unsurprisingly, it’s the Audi TT RS' all-aluminium 2.5-litre engine that dominates the experience.
+Its pops and gurgles grab your attention first – they give the Audi character that the BMW M2 and Porsche Cayman simply cannot match, but it’s the monstrous torque pinning you to driver’s seat that leaves a lasting impression.

 It isn’t as laugh-out-loud fun to blast down a twisty road as the BMW M2 or as pin-sharp precise as a Cayman S, but it is capable of fantastic point-to-point pace without asking too much of the driver skill-wise.
 And standard quattro four-wheel drive means there’s claw-like grip no matter the road conditions.

 And the news just keeps getting better.
 The TT RS has one of the most functional and well-built interiors on the market, with high-quality plastics and turbine air vents complete with their own separate temperature controls.
 All TTs get Audi’s Virtual Cockpit display – a multifunction screen that replaces conventional dials – it looks brilliant and works extremely well.
 The TT’s also easy to see out of, decently spacious in the front, and has a wide variety of smaller storage areas.